cnapy-org/CNApy/constructor/win/README.md

-# CNApy - An integrated environment for metabolic model analysis
+# CNApy - An integrated environment for metabolic network analysis

 ## How to run a script in the cnapy terminal